amaitou/Born2beRoot/README.md

 # **AppArmor** and **SELinux**

 Both `AppArmor` and `SELinux` _(Security Enhanced Linux)_ are Linux Kernel Securities that are used to increase security in Linux distributions by hardening access to files and processes (`AppArmor` is the most used for this purpose).  <br />
-These security systems provide tools to isolate applications from each other... and in turn isolate an attacker from the rest of the system when an application is compromised.
+These security systems provide tools to isolate applications from each other... and in turn, isolate an attacker from the rest of the system when an application is compromised.

 ### **SELinux**
 `SELinux` is a kernel module that can be enabled or disabled by the system admin.
 As access to files and network ports is limited following a security policy, a faulty program or a misconfigured daemon can’t make a huge impact on system security. <br />